 Unoaked Chardonnay is known for its fresh, vibrant character, featuring citrus, apple, and stone fruit flavors with a crisp acidity and a clean, refreshing finish.
 These wines tend to be lighter in body and emphasize the purity of the fruit.

-Acidity & Mouthfeel
+Acidity and Mouthfeel

-The process of malolactic fermentation further softens acidity, creating the creamy, buttery texture that many associate with traditional California Chardonnay.
+The process of malolactic fermentation further softens acidity, creating the creamy, buttery texture many associate with traditional California Chardonnay.

-Aging Potential & Investment Value
+Aging Potential and Investment Value

 While many Chardonnays are best consumed within a few years of release, certain high-quality examples have exceptional aging potential.